 KCBD’s Pet of the Day: Meet Blue

-LUBBOCK, Texas (KCBD) - Meet Blue, KCBD’s Pet of the Day with Lubbock Animal Services.
-He’s an 11-month-old pit bull puppy who’s been at the shelter for two and a half months.
+LUBBOCK, Texas (KCBD) - Meet Chilly, KCBD’s Pet of the Day with Lubbock Animal Services.
+He’s a 3-year-old cattle dog mix who’s been at the shelter for six months.

-Staff says he loves to play with other dogs.
-He would do well with an active owner or family.
-Blue is up to date on all his shots, is neutered and microchipped.
+Chilly has some basic training and knows commands like sit, place, leave it and heel.
+Staff says he has a big personality and wants someone that can match his energy.
+Chilly is up to date on all his shots, is neutered and microchipped.
 His adoption fees are waived all month.

 In celebration of our nation’s freedom and to help clear the shelter, adoptions are free all month!